Complex path simulations of geometrically frustrated ladders: Numerical results

-{\it Numerical results -- } For concreteness, we fix ${t=-1},U=1,m^2=2.25$.
-All energy scales are measured in units of $U$.
-For this parameter choice and a vanishing chemical potential $\mu=0$, we are located in the disordered (gapped) phase, $m^2>m^2_c\approx-0.5$, see \cref{subfig:phase_diag} and \cite{SM}.
-For finite size and finite temperature analysis, we consider systems sizes $L=6,8,10$, and track the convergence to the ground state result by progressively increasing the inverse temperature, taking the values $\beta=1,2,4,6$.
+For concreteness, we measure all energy scales in units of $\sqrt{\abs{t}}$ and fix ${U=1},{m^2=2.25}$, and ${t/|t|=-1}$.
+For this parameter choice and a vanishing chemical potential $\mu=0$, we are located in the disordered (gapped) phase, $m^2>m^2_c\approx-0.5$, see \cref{subfig:phase_diag} and \cref{app:mean_field_sol_and_mu_0}.
+For finite size and finite temperature analysis, we consider system sizes $L=6,8,10,14$ and track the convergence to the ground state result by progressively increasing the inverse temperature, taking the values $\beta=1,2,4,6$.
 We observed that within our parameter regime, $\beta=4$ serves as a proxy for the ground state behavior.
 Throughout, the Trotter step equals $\epsilon=0.17$.

-We begin our analysis by probing the evolution of the numerical sign problem as a function of the chemical potential, $\mu$, for an increasing range of the flow times $T$, as shown in \cref{subfig:sign_vs_mu}.
+We begin our analysis by probing the evolution of the numerical sign problem as a function of the chemical potential, $\mu$, for an increasing range of the flow times $\Lambda$, as shown in \cref{subfig:sign_vs_mu}.
 As expected, a naive integration over $\mathbb{R}^{2N}$ displays a hard sign problem upon approach to the critical chemical potential $\mu_c\approx 1.73$, as evident by the rapid drop towards zero of the average sign, $|\av{e^{-iS_I}}|$.
-Remarkably, examining finite flow times, $T$, progressively reduces the sign problem even for the challenging parameter regime $\mu>\mu_c$.
+Remarkably, examining finite flow times, $\Lambda$, progressively reduces the sign problem even for the challenging parameter regime $\mu>\mu_c$.

-To further substantiate the above result, in \cref{subfig:sign_vs_beta_L}, we examine the average sign for flow time $T=0.2$, chemical potential $\mu=1.6$, and an increasing range of system sizes and inverse temperatures.
-Crucially, at low temperatures and for all $L$ values, the average sign along $\mathcal{M}_T$ rises in almost three orders of magnitude compared with the one computed on $\mathbb{R}^{2N}$ for $L=6$.
+To further substantiate the above result, in \cref{subfig:sign_vs_beta_L}, we examine the average sign for flow time $\Lambda=0.2$, chemical potential $\mu=1.6$, and an increasing range of system sizes and inverse temperatures.
+Crucially, at low temperatures and for all $L$ values, the average sign along $\mathcal{M}_\Lambda$ rises in almost three orders of magnitude compared with the one computed on $\mathbb{R}^{2N}$ for $L=6$.
 This key finding is one of our main results, which enables an accurate numerical study of our geometrically frustrated model via Monte Carlo sampling, as we demonstrate below.